Search En menu en ClientConnect

 6. Develop an internal procedural checklist to assist EIB staff in the due diligence of the quality of the assessment of potential significant cumulative effects of a concerned project as part of the EIA process and report.

-The EIB-CM will start monitoring implementation of the above recommendations within six months following issuance of the Conclusions Report.
+The EIB-CM started monitoring implementation of the above recommendations after issuance of its Conclusions report.